 GasCalc v 5.0 is used to calculate our Pressure Reduction Installation (PRI) and Offtake capacities at a component level.
 PRISM is also available to us to calculate site capacities and identify component constraints.
-However, we await training on PRISM from the software developer DNV to be able to use this tool more frequently.
 Our PRI Capacity Spreadsheet is used to identify capacity constraints of individual components within our pressure reduction stations by comparing anticipated peak flow with capacities.
 We utilise a further DNV tool called HTREC to calculate heating requirements at our sites, heat recovery distances on outlet pipework and heating capacity available from the heating systems installed.